MCL Tear Chain of Rocks, MO

 Medial Collateral Ligament (MCL) tears are caused by a variety of reasons, including:

-- Contact Sports: Football, soccer, and hockey players in Chain of Rocks, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.
+• Contact Sports: Football, soccer, and hockey players in Chain of Rocks, MO often experience direct blows to the outer knee, leading to overstretching or tearing of the inner knee.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 MCL tear prevention includes proper conditioning, strength training, flexibility routines, and protective sports gear.